Introduction

 Nag Tibba — “Closest Summit Feel”

-Specs: ~9,915 ft / 3,022 m; ~20 km RT; Pantwari base; common 2D/1N for fit
+Specs~9,915 ft / 3,022 m; ~20 km RT; Pantwari base; common 2D/1N for fit beginners.

-Why Delhi loves it: Forested trail, quick summit for big Uttarakhand views—often doable
+Why Delhi loves it Forested trail, quick summit for big Uttarakhand views—often doable most of the year (skip heavy monsoon bursts).

-Meetup insight: Use a camp-based split: one subgroup summits at dawn while others take a slower ridge walk—everyone reunites for breakfast.
+Meetup insight Use a camp-based split: one subgroup summits at dawn while others take a slower ridge walk—everyone reunites for breakfast.

 Triund — “Dhauladhar Balcony”

-Specs: 2,850 m / 9,350 ft; ~9 km each way; base at Dharamkot.
+Specs 2,850 m / 9,350 ft; ~9 km each way; base at Dharamkot.

-Why it trends: Switchbacks to a dramatic ridge meadow over Kangra valley—sunsets and
+Why it trends Switchbacks to a dramatic ridge meadow over Kangra valley—sunsets and starry skies are the headliners.

-Logistics: Overnight bus to McLeod; short auto/cab/walk to start; 4–6 h ascent.
+Logistics Overnight bus to McLeod; short auto/cab/walk to start; 4–6 h ascent.

-Group tip: Hold a quick “trail talk” at Gallu Devi check-post to align on pace and rest points.
+Group tip Hold a quick “trail talk” at Gallu Devi check-post to align on pace and rest points.

 Kareri Lake — “Glacial Basin Overnight”

-Why it trends: Pine forests to boulder-strewn streams and a mirror-still alpine lake
+Why it trends Pine forests to boulder-strewn streams and a mirror-still alpine lake framed by the Dhauladhars.

 Prashar Lake — “Pagoda by the Water”

-Specs: 6,050 → 8,900 ft; ~7 km via Kantlu; moderate gradients.
+Specs 6,050 → 8,900 ft; ~7 km via Kantlu; moderate gradients.

-Why it trends: Floating-island folklore, cedar meadows, and a striking three-tiered
+Why it trends Floating-island folklore, cedar meadows, and a striking three-tiered pagoda—great photo ops on short itineraries.

-Crowd-hacking tip: Start pre-sunrise or late morning to avoid peak conga lines; camp slightly off main meadows for quiet skies.
+Crowd-hacking tip Start pre-sunrise or late morning to avoid peak conga lines; camp slightly off main meadows for quiet skies.

 Snow & Meadow Favourites (4–6 Days)